felwal/ideaflower/README.md

 <h1 align="center">Ideaflower</h1>

-Research through Design for my master's thesis "Human-plant interaction for speculative slow care in co-creative AI".
+Research through Design for my master's thesis in interactive media technology: "Human-plant interaction for speculative slow care in co-creative AI"

+The purpose of the project is to explore how plants can be incorporated in interaction with creative AI, in order to make it more caring and grounded in natural rhythms.

-The user waters a houseplant the same amount as an AI response consumes.
+Practically, the user waters a houseplant the same amount as an AI response consumes, in order to get the response.
 I use an estimate of [50 ml](https://doi.org/10.1145/3724499) for an average medium-sized response with ChatGPT3, not including model training.

+## Preview

 <p>
   <img src="presentation/da232x-azalea.jpg" width="35.5%" />